-Our products incorporate technology licensed from third parties licensed technology infringes on another party's intellectual property rights, such indemnification is typically limited in amount and may be worthless if the licensor becomes insolvent.
+We incorporate technology (including software) licensed from third parties in our products.
+We could be subjected to claims of infringement regardless of our lack of involvement in the development of the licensed technology.
+Although a third party licensor is typically obligated to indemnify us if the licensed technology infringes on another party's intellectual property rights, such indemnification is typically limited in amount and may be worthless if the licensor becomes insolvent.
 See Significant litigation over intellectual property in our industry may cause us to become involved in costly and lengthy litigation which could seriously harm our business.
 Furthermore, any failure of third party technology to perform properly would adversely affect sales of our products incorporating such technology.